SAEON/somisana-croco/configs/test_01/croco_v1.3.1/README.md

 ---------------
 `C**`
 01 - baseline compile options
-02 - include atmospheric pressure effect to blk forcing and boundary correction
+02 - as per 01, but include atmospheric pressure effect to blk forcing and boundary correction 03 - as per 02, but include tides

 Runtime input (\*.in files)
 ---------------------------